 STEM Projects for Elementary Students

 STEM is for high school students is an old concept.
 You can integrate these subjects in the learning for 5-year-olds too.
 There are several curriculums you can follow for getting your young genius hooked to math and science from a very early age.
-Cuemath works in a similar direction, focusing on real-life problem solving and understanding math and coding as logic.
+Cuemath works in a similar direction, focusing on real-life problem solving and understanding math as logic.
 If you want to follow a more traditional approach, the way to go about it would be hands-on projects and little challenges in your elementary homeschooling program.
 Have a look at some of the ideas you can give a shot.

 - Dish out discovery jars.
 Let the child write down their questions about math and science on little pieces of paper and put them in that jar.
 You can then research those questions and combine them with their lessons.